 13. Balimbing (Star Fruit)

 Filipino locals also have their star fruit, also known as Balimbing.
+Furthermore, the fruit is also one of the popular Malaysian fruits that goes by the name Carambola.
 Star fruit typically has two main categories: the smaller one with a tart taste and the sweeter, bigger type.

 The star fruit has five to six ridges, which means each fruit will have up to 8-10 angles.
 Interestingly, Filipinos use the name “Balimbing” to call someone that is a traitor or has many faces.